oguzyildiz1/gunluk_calisma/README.md

 # gunluk_calisma

-the codes i write daily
+the code tries i write daily

+### 24.01.2025

+how to center blck level elements